GarciaLnk/aisknet/README.md

-# AIskNet - Locally-run AI browser extension
+# AIskNet

-This projects aims to develop a browser extension that runs AI models locally on the browser to answer questions about the content of the page the user is visiting.
+This project aims to develop a browser extension that runs AI models locally on the browser to answer questions about the content of the page the user is visiting.

 ## Installation